Location & Hours

-You should only seek testing at an Assessment Centre if you:
+You are eligible for testing at an Assessment Centre if you:

 What do I need to bring with me?

-- Please bring a valid Ontario health card or photo identification.
+- a valid Ontario health card or photo identification

-- Please bring confirmation of your email booking with you to the appointment.
+- confirmation of your email booking with you to the appointment

 How do I make an appointment for testing?